Why donate

 • Icon names are in hyphen-separated case and always begin with “ion-”, “ion-md-”, “ion-ios-” or “ion-logo-” prefixes.

-• Go to Ionicons (v6) or Ionicons (v4), look for your desired icon, click on it.
-At the bottom of the page there will appear a popup.
+• Go to Ionicons (v4), look for your desired icon, and click on it.
+At the bottom of the page, a popup will appear.
 Notice something like <ion-icon name="square-outline"></ion-icon>.
 Remember the name (eg. “square-outline”).
-Based on the variant that you want (auto-detect platform, material or iOS), you’d get the result: ion-square-outline or ion-md-square-outline or ion-ios-square-outline.
+Based on the variant that you want (auto-detect platform, material, or iOS), you’d get the result: ion-square-outline or ion-md-square-outline or ion-ios-square-outline.

 Eva Icons